 The label on the mural reads:

 Commander Peary and Matthew Henson

 Austin Mecklem's signature can be seen in the lower left corner.

 This is one of a set of murals painted in the 1941, Recorder of Deeds building.
 The murals were sponsored by the WPA and show African Americans participating in historic events.
 The Recorder of Deeds became a federal job traditionally given to African Americans, after Frederick Douglas held the position.

-Henson is shown planting the American Flag on the north pole while Peary lies ill in a sledge and watching.
+Henson is shown planting the American Flag on the north pole while Peary lies ill in a sledge, looking on.

-Charles Henry Alston, also in 1943, tells the story the same way.
+Charles Henry Alston, in a WWII propaganda poster, also in 1943, tells the story the same way.